Shippable/admiral/releaseNotes/master.md

       - **simple title**: brief description
   - Fixes
       - **Fixes errors when trying to use Gerrit projects with slashes in name**: Gerrit projects with slashes in their names can be enabled for CI and used as gitRepo and syncRepo resources.
 Branch names with slashes are also supported.
+      - **Fixes gitRepo branch names changing**: When using a BitBucket Server version that doesn't support webhooks, Shippable gets the latest version of gitRepo and syncRepo resources when a job is run manually.
+This would overwrite any configured branch settings on these resources with the default branch of the repository.
+This has now been fixed.
+The branch configuration on gitRepo and syncRepo resources will no longer be lost when triggering jobs manually.
 ## History

 To view Shippable's release history, check out our [releases page on github](https://github.com/Shippable/admiral/releases).